 Many of the recommendations you’re likely to get during a preconception appointment have to do with managing your overall health leading up to and during pregnancy.
 This breaks down into a few parts:

-• Exercise regularly.
 Exercise can help manage health conditions and strengthen your body for the demands of pregnancy.
 If your care provider recommends losing weight before getting pregnant, exercise is a good way to help.
 But be sure to ask your care provider about what exercises are safe once you’re pregnant.

-• Manage health conditions.
-Getting or continuing treatment for any existing physical or mental health conditions will help minimize their effect on your pregnancy.
+If you have a history of these conditions or believe you’re experiencing PCOS symptoms, endometriosis symptoms, or uterine fibroid symptoms, talk to your primary care physician or OB-GYN.
 Make sure that your care provider is aware of these conditions, especially if you take medication for them, as you may need to change medicines during pregnancy.

 Follow your prenatal appointment schedule

 Once you get pregnant, your care team will give you a prenatal appointment schedule.
 Prenatal appointments happen regularly throughout pregnancy.
-They allow your care team to track your progress, and monitor you and your baby’s health.
+They allow your care team to track your progress and monitor you and your baby’s health.
 Following your schedule ensures that you’re both getting all the care you need, when you need it.

 Don’t let age stop you